 Management: Perspective and Practice at The Open University

-Different types of organizations and personnel management are covered in this course.
+Different types of organizations and personnel management are covered in this course, which doesn't lead to credit.
 The written lessons focus on organizational culture and methods of problem solving, among other topics.
 Activities encourage students to examine various aspects of management.

 Managerial Economics at Utah State University